René-Joseph Kimber: Province of Canada

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
-The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments.
+It created the Province of Canada, with a single Parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General initially retained a strong position in the government.

 Kimber opposed the union of Upper Canada and Lower Canada, but stood for election to the new Legislative Assembly in the first general election, in 1841.
 He was elected for the Champlain riding.
 In the first session of the new Parliament, he voted against the union.
-He generally aligned with the Groupe canadien-français, in the sessions of 1841 and 1842.
+Kimber generally aligned with the French-Canadian Group, in the sessions of 1841 and 1842.

 In September 1843, he was named to the Legislative Council and his seat in the Assembly was vacated automatically.
 His son-in-law, Henry Judah, won the subsequent by-election to replace him.
 However, Kimber died only a few months later, in Montreal in December 1843.